Execution in Action

 Complete observability into thought processes.

-The protocol enforces a MemorySnapshot standard.
-Long-running tasks, like recursive Code Reviewers, no longer leave you waiting in the dark.
+The protocol standardizes incremental updates so long-running tasks — like recursive Code Reviewers — never leave you waiting in the dark.

 {